firebase/extensions/storage-resize-images/README.md

 # Resize Images

-**Description**: Resizes images uploaded to Cloud Storage to a specified size, and stores both the original and resized images.
+**Description**: Resizes images uploaded to Cloud Storage to a specified size.
+Original images can either be stored or deleted.